celenksercan/celenksercan/README.md

  <br>
 My software curiosity started in 2003 with the computer that came home at 6 years old.<br>
 <br> Now i'm working on Object Oriented, Blockchain and Frontend Programming :muscle:
-I hope it would be usefull for you

 ### Contact with me;
 https://www.linkedin.com/in/sercan-celenk/ </br>